asyncPranav/Obsidian/COA.md

 ### **Conclusion**

-Logical micro-operations are essential for **bit manipulation**.

----
+- Logical micro-operations allow **bit-level manipulation** of data in CPU registers.
+- Essential for **masking, setting, clearing, and toggling bits**.
+- Typically implemented in the **Logic Unit of ALU**.

 ---